New York State Route 5S: Route description

-The highway meets a trumpet interchange with Culver Avenue as it enters Herkimer County.
-Roughly 0.6 mi east from here, is an interchange for Turner Street, a small connector road.
+The highway meets a trumpet interchange with Culver Avenue.
+Roughly 0.6 mi east from here, is an interchange for Turner Street, a small connector road on the boundary of Oneida County and Herkimer County.
 NY 5S enters West Frankfort and has an exit for Dyke Road, which connects to the Thruway and NY 5.
 In West Frankfort, it parallels one of its many old alignments.
 NY 5S continues southward, encountering a diamond interchange with Higby Road and Cemetery Street in Frankfort.
 Just past the Herkimer County Fairgrounds, NY 5S crosses under NY 171, the latter of which it does not connect to.
 In East Frankfort, NY 5S intersects with its old routing and turns to the east.
 NY 5S enters Ilion, where it meets a partial cloverleaf interchange with NY 51.
 NY 5S passes to the south of Herkimer and has junctions with local roads before intersecting and briefly overlapping NY 28 in Mohawk.
 While in Mohawk, NY 5S also intersects with South Washington Street (unsigned NY 922B).